In the Fall of 2016, developer

 On Tuesday, June 19, 2018 the

 Sumney West Tavern closed without warning.
-(See the
+(See

-John Gawthrop and Richard Abbott, informed their
+owners, John Gawthrop and Richard Abbott,

-employees the day before that they were no
+informed their employees the day before that

-longer employed.
+they were no longer employed.

 Trish and Ed Burkholder, of The Country Bride